openharmony/docs/en/application-dev/reference/apis/js-apis-storage-statistics.md

 The **storageStatistics** module provides APIs for obtaining storage space information, including the space of built-in and plug-in memory cards, space occupied by different types of data, and space of application data.

-> **NOTE**<br/>
+> **NOTE**
 >
-> - The initial APIs of this module are supported since API version 8.
+> The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> - API version 9 is a canary version for trial use.
-The APIs of this version may be unstable.

 ## Modules to Import